 - Certificate for burial or cremation issued by the registrar

 - Application form (form 1) signed by the next of kin or executor

-- Two cremation certificates (forms 4 and 5) each signed by a different doctor (you'll have to pay for these)
+- Medical certificate (form 4) signed by a doctor (you will have to pay for this)

 Our short guide explains some of the choices available to you:

 Cremation services are available at the following crematoria:

 - Weston Mill Crematorium (seats 100 with space for standing)